big-c-note/my_ml_from_scratch/research/k-armed-bandit.md

 You can find others like the (\frac{1}{n}) that will converge.
 This is well studied in convergence studies.
 Ensure both are true:

 $\sum_{i=1}^{n}\alpha_n(a) = \infty, \sum_{i=1}^{n}\alpha^{2}_{n}(a)<\infty$

+That is to say that other weights fo stationarity work.

 ## A few interesting parameters and situations arise.